anuragverma108/anuragverma108/README.md

 # 💫 About Me:

-Hey there, I'm Anurag Verma, a Frontend Developer on a journey to master React JS for crafting exceptional user interfaces.
+Hey there, I'm Anurag Verma, a Frontend Developer on a journey to master ReactJS for crafting exceptional user interfaces.

 # Hackathon Highlights